I made a huge and exciting change last week: I left my day job.

 I wrote here about reasons for a writer to love their day job, but the truth is, despite pleasant people and an organisation I was proud to work for, the nature of my role was never a good fit for my interests and preferred work style.
 Sitting in a cube where I couldn’t even tell if it was daylight or dark outside also bothered me greatly.
 In the end, I saw I was withering, not growing.

 So, what does this mean?
 My intentions are:

 - Lots more time for writing, spread across both fiction and non-fiction.

-- Turning my insights from The Serenity Project into practical steps to help others.
+- Turning my insights from my year-long Serenity Project into practical steps to help others.

 - More moving, more fresh air, and more real food.

 - More reading time!